 What Is Sacrifice in Islam, and How Is It Defined?

-The question of what “sacrifice” means as a religious term refers to the slaughter of specific types of animals on the 10th, 11th, and 12th days of the month of Dhu al-Hijjah, as well as on the 11th and 12th nights of that month, with the intention of worship and drawing closer to Allah.
+As a religious term What is a sacrifice?
+The term refers to the specific types of animals slaughtered on the 10th, 11th, and 12th days of the month of Dhu al-Hijjah, as well as on the 11th and 12th nights of that month, with the intention of worship and drawing closer to Allah.
 At the heart of this act of worship lies submission to Allah’s command and the desire to draw closer to Him.

 - Sheep and Goats: Must be at least one year old.